willih/Azure-Pan/vmseries-nat-webdb/README.md

 ```

 See documentation on how to configure the VM-Series firewall after deployment.
 Here is a basic outline:
+- If you want to use hourly Pay-As-You-Go (PAYG) options then change the template's sku variable to bundle1 or bundle2 instead of byol.
 - Connect to the firewall using the public IP or DNS assigned to **eth0** of the firewall
 - Enable **eth1** and **eth2** as DHCP interfaces with a default virtual router
 - Create static routes for each of the firewall's dataplane interfaces to point to the .1 of its subnet